lauris71/sehle/tutorial/lesson-1.md

     SehleRenderContext ctx;
     sehle_render_context_setup(&ctx, engine);
-    ctx.global_ambient = EleaColor4fWhite;
     sehle_render_context_set_target (&ctx, tgt);
     sehle_render_context_set_viewport (&ctx, 0, 0, width, height);

-Render context is plain block type object and thus has to be managed externally.
+Render context is a plain block type object and thus has to be managed externally.
+Here we simply allocate it in stack in the main method as we do all rendering here.

 Now it is time to create some geometry.
 First we create vertex and index buffers and map these to CPU memory.